richyjyun/richyjyun/README.md

 ### Richy Yun

-Hello, I'm a PhD Candidate in the Fetz Laboratory at the University of Washington.
+Hello, I'm a Bioengineering PhD Candidate in the Fetz Laboratory at the University of Washington.

 I work with single-unit, local field potential, and behavioral data from non-human primates, obtained from a variety of electrophysiology devices including TDT, g.tec, Ripple, and our in-house Neurochip3 (https://depts.washington.edu/fetzweb/neurochip3.html).